European-XFEL/howToMiddlelayer/source/chap4/serialization.rst

     </root>

 As shown here, the `tid` and `source` are also stored as xml attributes of `key`.
-Types, `KRB_*`, are specified using enums defined in the Framework and have the values separated by a colon.
+The definition of the entry for key specifies the data type (`KRB_Type`) and any attributes.
+These types (`KRB_*`) are specified using the types as defined in the Framework and have the values separated by a colon, and are the same type accross APIs.

 The `root` xml node is there as marker to specify that the information is an encoded :class:`Hash`.